hauke96/the-green-spot/content/posts/comparison-rebel-2k-nomad-s1/index.en.md

 Both rented boats smelled slightly like plastic, but not really strong.
 The freshly bought Nomad S1, however, smelled incredibly strong like plastic and it took several months until it was significantly less smelly.
+Unlike the Rebel 2K, seams are glued and not welded, which is the reason for the smell.
 That's really not nice but let's face it: The boat consist of 100% plastic, so what did I expect?

 # Driving behavior